These easy protein cookies are the perfect way to incorporate protein and healthy fats: super quick to make and wonderfully versatile!

 Ingredients

-Add some coconut flour, an egg, protein powder and a small amount of sweetener.
-The homemade protein cookies taste best with coconut blossom sugar, which has a wonderful caramel flavor.
+To this, add coconut flour, an egg, protein powder, and a small amount of sweetener.
+These homemade protein cookies taste best with coconut sugar, which brings a lovely caramel note.

-Let's get started with these delicious sugar-free cookies: First of all, finely blend the nut puree with erythritol and egg in a food processor or kitchen chopper.
-Then, stir in protein powder, baking powder, vanilla.
+Let’s dive into these tasty sugar-free cookies: Start by blending the nut butter, erythritol, and egg in a food processor or high-speed blender until smooth.
+Then, stir in the protein powder, baking powder, and vanilla.

-Finally, add coconut flour and milk.
-The dough is rather dry.
-If it is extremely crumbly, you can simply add another ½-1 tablespoons of milk.
+Next, add the coconut flour and milk.
+The dough should be quite dry.
+If it's too crumbly, just add another ½ to 1 tablespoon of milk.

-Preheat your oven to 338°F/170°C degrees and cover a baking tray with baking paper.
-Form about 12 balls from the dough and spread them on the tray.
-Flatten them all slightly.
-Add toppings on top if desired.
+Preheat your oven to 338°F (170°C) and line a baking sheet with parchment paper.
+Shape the dough into about 12 balls and spread them on the sheet.
+Flatten each ball slightly.
+You can add some toppings if you like.

 Bake the healthy cookies for 9-11 minutes.
-They should still be slightly soft.
-Let the cookies cool and then refrigerate them in an airtight container.
-There they will become or stay nice and soft.
+They should remain slightly soft.
+Allow the cookies to cool and then store them in an airtight container in the fridge, where they'll stay nice and soft.

 Top Tip